 Professor Yukawa is always able to find the scientific explanation behind the strange phenomenon.
 Where Detective Kou represents emotions, Yukawa represents cool logic.
 I enjoy their bantering and interactions.

-I found the movie ending sad because Ishigami’s sacrifice came to nought.
+I found the ending sad because Ishigami’s sacrifice came to naught.
 His despairing scream at the end of the movie was painful.

 The woman he was protecting, the woman who killed her ex-husband, came forward after Yukawa told her the truth.
-The sadness of it all.
+The futility of it all.
 I felt like screaming too.

 If it was a Coen brothers’ movie, they would have let the murderers got away with it.
 But not the Japanese.
 Ethics and the law win the day.